 The main technological advancements and challenges of the project are:

-Traveling wave tubes amplifiers (TWT) for linear high power
+Traveling wave tubes amplifiers (TWT)

-G-band, D-band MMIC chipset
+D-band and G-band MMIC chipset

 G-band photonic transmitter

 A G-band photonic transmitter for the Transmission Hub will be designed and fabricated by Universidad Politécnica de Valencia, Spain.
 It will be based on the heterodyne beat between two spectral lines in a unitravelling photodiodes (UTC-PD).

 D-band PmP platform integration and field trial

 The components of the D-band Point to Multipoint System will be packaged.
 The Transmission Hub will includes the radio, the TWT and the horn antennas.
 The Terminal will include the chipset and the horn antennas.